©Deirdre Nansen McCloskey | COPYRIGHTED MATERIAL

 1. [co-authored with Allan Megill and John Nelson] "Rhetoric of Inquiry."
 Pp. 3-18 in Nelson, Megill, and McCloskey, eds.
 The Rhetoric of the Human Sciences (University of Wisconsin Press, 1987).

 3. "The Dismal Science and Mr. Burke: Economics as a Critical Theory," pp. 99-114 in H. W. Simons and T. Melia, eds.
-The Legacy of Kenneth Burke (Wisconsin: University of Wisconsin Press, 1989).
+The Legacy of Kenneth Burke (Madison: University of Wisconsin Press, 1989).

 • Review of Allan Bloom's Giants and Dwarfs: Essays, 1960-1990, Chicago Tribune Book World, Oct 1990.